romana/multi-ping/README.md

         ...

 Note that `send()` can be called multiple times.
-If there are any addresses left, for which no response has been received yet, then this will resend pings to those remaining addresses.
+If there are any addresses left for which no response has been received yet then this will resend pings to those remaining addresses.

-A `multi_ping()` function is provided, which implements retries and delivers results in a single function call:
+A convenient `multi_ping()` function is provided, which implements retries and delivers results in a single function call:

     from multiping import multi_ping